piebotai/bot/README.md

 ### Updating

 PieBot updates are pushed directly to this Git repository, so a simple `git pull` on the `main` branch is normally all that is required to run the latest version of the bot.
+Luckily there is a little script file you can run that handles it for you.

-Ensure you have stopped PieBot before updating it, and restart it again once you have updated.
+**Ensure you have stopped PieBot before updating it, and restart it again once you have updated.**

 ```
-git reset HEAD --hard
-git checkout main
-git pull origin main
+sh update.sh
 ```

 ## Disclaimer